When are we funded on our deals?

 Account buybacks are reviewed on a case-by-case basis.
 Buybacks are determined during the Recourse Period when a customer is unable or unwilling to make scheduled payments or payment arrangements, or if customer is uncooperative with collection efforts.
 A Buyback may also be based on the collateral issues such as total loss, inoperable, wrecked, or mechanical issues.
 Dealer’s are notified via email of any account deemed a buyback.

 How can I avoid buybacks?

-There is no guaranteed way to eliminate buybacks, but proper preparation and communication with your customers can greatly reduce the potential.
+There is no guaranteed way to eliminate buybacks, but proper preparation and communication with your customers can greatly reduce its potential.
 Even at origination, make sure the retail contract is structured appropriately for the customer and inform them that their loan may be transferred at some point.
 You know your customers better than we do; try to avoid selling accounts that you feel will refuse the transfer.
 During the verification process and recourse period, stay involved.
 The main way to avoid buybacks is to make sure your customers have updated contact information on file and open communication with Sterling Credit Corp.
 The more we know, the better we can service or collect the accounts.

 What happens when the recourse expires?

 Dealers will receive an email approximately one week prior to the Recourse expiration, requesting any final assistance on accounts deemed Potential Redemption.
-On the day of expiration (or the Friday prior, if expiration falls on weekend) Sterling Credit Corp. will submit a final status, via email, advising Dealer of any Buybacks and proving a summary of Deal’s performance and reserve, if any.
+On the day of expiration (or the Friday prior, if expiration falls on weekend) Sterling Credit Corp. will submit a final status, via email, advising the Dealer of any Buybacks and providing a summary of Deal’s performance and reserve, if any.
 In the event of a negative reserve, resulting from Buyback(s) due, Dealers are required to cover the amount owed within 10 days of Notification.
 After recourse expiration, any Dealer assistance that helps with collections is appreciated but not required.